About

 In 2008, Patrick Bryson and Peter Bower were musing over publications and the lack of postgraduate student run publications for postgraduate creative writers.
 Patrick thought it would be a great idea to start one, and pitched the idea to Peter to create an online publication.
 Together they built SWAMP, which operates out of the Callaghan campus of The University of Newcastle.
-Like the university, which is partly built over the wetlands, SWAMP takes a tentative step out of the murk of creative writing workshops towards the clean air of the academy.
+SWAMP’s name was chosen due to the location of The University of Newcastle, which is partly built over the wetlands.
+SWAMP takes a tentative step out of the murk of creative writing workshops towards the clean air of the academy.

 Publication Statistics

-Our first six issues saw submissions from 166 students from 48 universities across 7 countries (Australia, New Zealand, England, Scotland, India, Canada and The United States of America).
-From these 166 students, we had the pleasure of reading 243 poems and 139 prose pieces.
-We felt privileged to publish 94 of these pieces from 67 contributors — which is 25% of our submissions.
+Our first nine issues saw submissions from over 280 students from 65 universities across 9 countries (Australia, New Zealand, England, Scotland, Sweden, South Africa, India, Canada and The United States of America).

 Archiving The Site